nicolasservidio/nicolasservidio/README.md

 **Some Tools and Tech:**

 - .NET & Visual Studio
-- MySQL
-- Microsoft SQL Server
+- MySQL, Microsoft SQL Server
 - Git & GitHub
-- LaTeX, InfoStat, Statistical and mathematical packages
-- SAP PowerDesigner
+- SAP PowerDesigner for conceptual, logical and physical modeling
-- Atlassian Confluence & Jira
-- Bizagi Modeler, Business Process Model and Notation (BPMN)
-- UML, StarUML
+- UML & StarUML for OOAD
 - Android Studio, Eclipse Android Development Tools (ADT)
-- XAMPP
-- phpMyAdmin
-- Figma, WordPress
+- phpMyAdmin, solution stacks for Apache, MySQL, MongoDB, PHP and Perl like XAMPP, WampServer and so on
 - Microsoft Active Directory, Windows Server
+- Bizagi Modeler, Business Process Model and Notation (BPMN), venturing into Tableau and Power BI
+- Atlassian Confluence & Jira.
+I really enjoy Scrum & Agile methodologies but also UP
+- Figma, WordPress, builders like Wix
+- LaTeX, InfoStat, Statistical and mathematical packages

 ## What am I working on at the moment?